 Researchers suggest 300 minutes of weekly activities such as walking or gardening.

-Regular light exercise can be as good for seniors as moderate or vigorous exercise, according to a new study.
+Regular light exercise can be as good for seniors as moderate or vigorous exercise, according to a study from Oregon State University.

 Moderate-intensity physical activity has been shown to be good for your health.
 But, this study suggests that seniors should also be encouraged to engage in lower-intensity activity whenever they can, study lead author Paul Loprinzi, an assistant professor of exercise science and health promotion at the University of Mississippi, suggested in a news release from Oregon State University.
 Loprinzi was at Oregon State University at the time of the study.